BookingBug/dev.bookingbug.com/docs/javascript-sdk/getting-started.md

-#Getting Started
+# Getting Started

-The BookingBug JavaScript API is in fact built on top of the Google library [AngularJS](https://angularjs.org/).
+The BookingBug JavaScript SDK is in fact built on top of the Google library [AngularJS](https://angularjs.org/).
 It then, in turn, uses the BookingBug REST API to access data, which means that you can also use the REST API and extend the JavaScript SDK as much as you need for different business use cases.

 ## What you've installed